Medical expert of the article

 Pathophysiology of cyclodialysis

-As a result of injury, the ciliary body separates from the place of its attachment to the scleral spur, leading to a direct exit of the intraocular fluid from the anterior chamber into the suprachoroidal space.
-As a result, hypotension develops.
-Spontaneous or induced closure of cyclodialysis causes an increase in intraocular pressure, as the main pathway of outflow of aqueous humor is destroyed.
+As a result of the injury, the ciliary body is separated from its attachment to the scleral spur, causing direct leakage of aqueous humor from the anterior chamber into the suprachoroidal space.
+Hypotension eventually develops.
+Spontaneous or induced closure of the cyclodialysis causes an increase in intraocular pressure, since the main pathway for aqueous humor outflow is disrupted.

-In the history of patients, an episode of trauma or intraocular surgery.
-The disease is characterized by the absence of symptoms or decreased vision.
-When examining the affected eye, hypotension or increased intraocular pressure, pain, photophobia and redness are detected due to spontaneous closure of cyclodialysis.
+Patients have a history of trauma or intraocular surgery.
+The disease is characterized by asymptomatic or decreased vision.
+Examination of the affected eye reveals hypotony or increased intraocular pressure, pain, photophobia, and redness due to spontaneous closure of the cyclodialysis.

 Diagnosis of cyclodialysis